-Example 24-Sale and leaseback transaction
+Example 24-Sale and leaseback transaction with fixed payments and above-market terms

 An entity (Seller-lessee) sells a building to another entity (Buyer-lessor) for cash of CU2,000,000.
 Immediately before the transaction, the building is carried at a cost of CU1,000,000.
 At the same time, Seller-lessee enters into a contract with Buyer-lessor for the right to use the building for 18 years, with annual payments of CU120,000 payable at the end of each year.
-The terms and conditions of the transaction are such that the transfer of the building by Seller-lessee satisfies the requirements for determining when a performance obligation is satisfied in IFRS 15 Revenue from Contracts with Customers.
+The terms and conditions of the transaction are such that the transfer of the building by Seller-lessee satisfies the requirements of IFRS 15 Revenue from Contracts with Customers to be accounted for as a sale of the building.
 Accordingly, Seller-lessee and Buyer-lessor account for the transaction as a sale and leaseback.
-This example ignores any initial direct costs.

 The fair value of the building at the date of sale is CU1,800,000.
 Because the consideration for the sale of the building is not at fair value, Seller-lessee and Buyer-lessor make adjustments to measure the sale proceeds at fair value.
-The amount of the excess sale price of CU200,000 (CU2,000,000 - CU1,800,000) is recognised as additional financing provided by Buyer-lessor to Seller-lessee.
+Applying paragraph 101(b) of IFRS 16, the amount of the excess sale price of CU200,000 (CU2,000,000 - CU1,800,000) is recognised as additional financing provided by Buyer-lessor to Seller-lessee.

 The interest rate implicit in the lease is 4.5 per cent per annum, which is readily determinable by Seller-lessee.
-The present value of the annual payments (18 payments of CU120,000, discounted at 4.5 per cent per annum) amounts to CU1,459,200, of which CU200,000 relates to the additional financing and CU1,259,200 relates to the lease-corresponding to 18 annual payments of CU16,447 and CU103,553, respectively.
+The present value of the annual payments (18 payments of CU120,000, discounted at 4.5 per cent per annum) is CU1,459,200, of which CU200,000 relates to the additional financing and CU1,259,200 relates to the lease-corresponding to 18 annual payments of CU16,447 and CU103,553, respectively.